-- (5) Additional Evidence: A request to present additional evidence must be submitted by motion and must be accompanied by a statement showing good cause for the failure to present the evidence to the administrative law judge.
-The motion must accompany the brief filed under subsection (5)(a) or (b) of this rule.
-If the commission grants the motion or decides on its own motion that additional evidence is necessary, the matter will be remanded to an administrative law judge for further proceedings. - (6) Scope of Review: The commission may substitute its judgment for that of the administrative law judge in making any particular finding of fact, conclusion of law, or order except as limited by OAR 137-003-0655 and 137-003-0665. - (7) Service of documents on other participants: All documents required to be filed with the commission under this rule must also be served upon each participant in the contested case hearing.
-Service can be completed by personal service, certified mail or regular mail.
+- (g) Oral Argument: Following the expiration of the time allowed the participants to present exceptions and briefs, the matter will be scheduled for oral argument before the commission. - (5) Additional Evidence: A request to present additional evidence must be submitted by motion and must be accompanied by a statement showing good cause for the failure to present the evidence to the administrative law judge.
+The motion must accompany the brief filed under subsection (4)(a) or (b) of this rule.
+If the commission grants the motion or decides on its own motion that additional evidence is necessary, the matter will be remanded to an administrative law judge for further proceedings. - (6) Scope of Review: The commission may substitute its judgment for that of the administrative law judge in making any particular finding of fact, conclusion of law, or order except as limited by ORS 183.650 and OAR 137-003-0665. - (7) All documents filed with the commission under this rule must also be copied upon each participant in the contested case hearing.